“One little spark, of inspiration is at the heart, of all creation”

 This sentiment of encouraging imagination through creative, hands-on learning opportunities inspires a lot of Faith Plunkett’s work.
 That and her love of Disney, of course.

 Faith is an Instructional Technology Coach for Decatur City Schools in northern Alabama.
-She supports teachers across multiple campuses with technology integration, emphasizing computer science and maker-based learning.
+She supports teachers across multiple campuses with technology integration in the classroom, emphasizing computer science and maker-based learning.
 She also travels the country as a member of the ISTE STEM Leadership Team helping teachers to elevate how they teach with technology.
 When outside school walls, you can find Faith leading Disney Edcamps and participating in #edchats on Twitter.

 I had the chance to connect with Faith about her work as a teacher, coach, and technology enthusiast and discuss what inspires her to pursue and advocate for a new approaches to education – one that embraces technology, facilitates student-led learning, and encourages those sparks of inspiration.
 Here is some of our conversation.

 You started your career as a classroom teacher and are now a national digital innovator.
 What first inspired you to use digital tools and develop maker-based learning experiences?

 “I have a fine arts background and have always loved technology because I love being able to create with it.
 There is a huge connection between the fine arts and technology.
 You can create music, you can create art, and you can create digital content.

 When I first started teaching, I saw that our students were consuming so much, but I wanted them to create because we have such a powerful tool to do this.
 So many teachers use those devices as a digital worksheet, so giving them the ability to create and explore their passions has been so much fun.
 And I loved the way this got my students learning.